OpenTranslationBible/open-bible/en-GB/01.Genesis/md/genesis-36.md

 ## Genesis 36:10

-These are the names of Esau’s sons: Eliphaz, the son of Esau’s wife Adah, and Reuel, the son of Esau’s wife Basemath.
+Here are the names of Esau’s sons: Eliphaz, born to Esau’s wife Adah; and Reuel, born to Esau’s wife Basemath.

 ## Genesis 36:11